Hart-House-Chess-Club/cfc-status/README.md

 # cfc-status

-Gets and updates cfc membership status from chess.ca to save time when updating tournament webistes and rating lists
+Gets and updates cfc membership status from chess.ca to save time when updating tournament websites and rating lists